Three levels of requirements.

 Certified labor training

-All Baumex personnel hold DC-3 labor skills certification.
+All personnel on our In-House Construction crews hold DC-3 labor skills certification.
 It is not a training policy: it is verifiable certification of every worker in the field.

 OSHA Standards